 Alanna Offield (she/her) is a disabled, queer, Chicana from New Mexico now living in the North of Ireland.
 Her poetry has appeared in Abridged, Dodging the Rain, Rust+Moth, Porridge Magazine, and other publications.
 She is the owner of Seaside Books a traveling and online bookshop that offers a curated selection books written by Irish authors and/or published by Irish publishers.
 Instagram: @alannaoffields

-Alexandra Ward (she/her) currently lives in Belfast, where she is studying English with Creative Writing at Queen’s University and works part-time as a bookseller, and is Editor in Chief of The Apiary, a literary magazine created by Queen’s Writers’ Society in 2020.
+Alexandra Ward (she/her) is a writer from Merseyside who currently lives in Belfast, studying at Queen’s University Belfast.
+She works part-time as a bookseller and is Editor in Chief of The Apiary, a literary magazine created by Queen’s Writers’ Society.
+She loves to read and write about women across various times and places.

 Andrea Lianne Grabowski (she/her) is a queer writer and white settler on Anishinaabe land.
 She’s been on the literary staff of NMC Magazine, is editing her first novel, and often can be found peeking in the windows of abandoned farmhouses.
 Her writing — regardless of form or genre — holds themes of metamorphosis, queerness, family, radical politics, religious trauma, and living in the Midwest.
 Her poetry has appeared in Giving Room Mag and Sledgehammer Lit, and is forthcoming in Hell is Real Anthology, superfroot, and more.